 Travelling to Greenland

-There are currently five international air gateways to Greenland – Kangerlussuaq, Ilulissat, Narsarsuaq, Kulusuk and Nelerit Inaat (Constable Point), near Ittoqqortoormiit, the remote gateway to the National Park.
-In late 2024 the new Nuuk airport will open and become the sixth – and the most important – international gateway for Greenland.
+There are currently six international air gateways to Greenland – Nuuk, Ilulissat, Narsarsuaq, Kulusuk and Nelerit Inaat (Constable Point), near Ittoqqortoormiit, the remote gateway to the National Park.
+Nuuk airport is now the largest international gateway for Greenland.
 Nearly all flights to Greenland originate in either Denmark or Iceland.
 There is one weekly departure from northern Canada.
 You can find a list of all the airports in Greenland here.

 Getting around Greenland is different from travel in any other country as there are no roads outside of settlements.
 Even the capital has no roads in or out.
 All travel between settlements is by boat or via domestic flights, either by plane or helicopter.
 Travelling around Greenland can therefore be quite expensive, so bear this in mind when planning your itinerary.
 It is generally better to limit your visit to one or two regions and explore them in depth.
 Despite the added cost, travelling between locations is often an adventure in itself.
 The views from a helicopter over vast fjords and island studded coastlines are magnificent.
 For a relaxing way to travel, try the Arctic Umiaq Boat which connects thirteen settlements along the west coast.